-9 See https://docs.cpuc.ca.gov/PublishedDocs/Published/G000/M321/K507/321507615.PDF.
+&lt;sup>8 See https://docs.cpuc.ca.gov/PublishedDocs/Published/G000/M321/K507/321507615.PDF.

-- 25. It is not appropriate to make wholesale policy changes affecting the entire energy efficiency portfolio, such as cost-effectiveness rules and baseline rules, in a decision addressing emergency summer reliability needs for 2022 and 2023. - 26.
-The Commission should not require augmentation of the AB 841 schools programs for purposes of summer 2022 and 2023 reliability, as the CEC has authority to oversee the program and develop implementation details, while the Commission's authority is to authorize funding. - 27.
-While the concept of adding energy storage and solar generation to existing energy efficiency projects in multifamily buildings is conceptually interesting, there are numerous challenges associated with the multifamily context that make this a poor fit for rapid deployment in 2022 and 2023 and therefore the Commission should not approve additional funds for this purpose. - 28.
-Program proposals from parties that did not contain sufficient detail, rationale, or track record should not be approved by the Commission for additional funding or deployment at this time. - 29.
-Since this decision is in response to the Governor's Proclamation, it is reasonable to require at least monthly savings reporting from any program authorized in this decision, and to delegate to Commission staff to determine the exact timing and nature of the reporting requirements. - 30.
-The programs authorized in this decision should be coordinated with demand-side programs authorized in R.20-11-003, to avoid duplication of programs and customer confusion. - 31.
-Energy savings in 2022 and 2023 resulting from the Market Access program and new reliability solicitation authorized in this decision should be considered incremental to the regular energy efficiency portfolios and should not be counted toward any resource adequacy obligations nor reflected in the CEC's peak demand forecasts.
+23. It is not appropriate to make wholesale policy changes affecting the entire energy efficiency portfolio, such as cost-effectiveness rules and baseline rules, in a decision addressing emergency summer reliability needs for 2022 and 2023.

+24. The Commission should not require augmentation of the AB 841 schools programs for purposes of summer 2022 and 2023 reliability, as the CEC has authority to oversee the program and develop implementation details, while the Commission's authority is to authorize funding.

+25. While the concept of adding energy storage and solar generation to existing energy efficiency projects in multifamily buildings is conceptually interesting, there are numerous challenges associated with the multifamily context that make this a poor fit for rapid deployment in 2022 and 2023 and therefore the Commission should not approve additional funds for this purpose.

+26. Program proposals from parties that did not contain sufficient detail, rationale, or track record should not be approved by the Commission for additional funding or deployment at this time.

+27. Since this decision is in response to the Governor's Proclamation, it is reasonable to require at least monthly savings reporting from any program authorized in this decision, and to delegate to Commission staff to determine the exact timing and nature of the reporting requirements.